MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-tracking-lines-window.md

 ---
-title: Design Details - Item Tracking Lines Page | Microsoft Docs
+title: Design Details - Item Tracking Lines Page
-description: Read about how to manage the flow of serial and lot numbers in your inventory.
+description: Read about how to manage the flow of serial and lot numbers in your inventory using the Item Tracking Lines page.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual